AlphaGenes/AlphaPeel/docs/source/usage.rst

 Alternative Allele Probability File
 ===================================

-The alternative allele probability file allows for user-defined population alternative allele probabilities.
-This file contains the metafounder group denoted MF_x, where x is by default "1" but see ``-main_metafounder``, followed by alternative allele probabilities for all the markers.
+The alternative allele probability file allows for user-defined population alternative allele frequencies.
+This file contains the metafounder group denoted MF_x, where x is by default "1" but see ``-main_metafounder``, followed by alternative allele frequencies for all the markers.
 In case of multiple metafounders, provide multiple rows in the file.
-The default starting alternative allele probabilities are 0.5 for each marker.
+The default starting alternative allele frequencies are 0.5 for each marker.
 If you don't have information for some markers, provide 0.5 for these in the file.

 Example: